Zak-Hussain/againstJustaism/README.md

 essential cognitive capacities that humans possess.

 **We invite you to
-<a href="https://github.com/Zak-Hussain/againstJustaism/issues/new/choose">contribute to this repository</a> by submitting new instances of Justaism that you come across in the literature or in the media.**
+<a href="https://github.com/Zak-Hussain/againstJustaism/issues/new/choose">contribute to this repository</a> by submitting new instances of Justaism or comments on Justaic claims that you come across in the literature or in the media.**

 ### Instances of Justaism